-Please complete this page thoroughly and insert it as the first page of your submission.
-Should your project be chosen to receive a Merit Award, this information will be used for Awards and Press Releases.

-Your name, company name, address, phone number, email, and relation to / role in the project:

-What is the official name of your project?
+Please complete this page thoroughly and insert it as the first page of your submission. chosen to receive a Merit Award, this information will be used for Awards and Press Rele Your name, company name, address, phone number, email, and relation to / role in the ne project: What is the official name of your project?
 Where is the project located?
 Who is/are the Owners?
-(Company name, address, phone number & email)

-Please list other key team players, their companies, and their roles in the project.
-(In the event the project receives a Merit Award, the owner will receive an award and all individuals listed as key team players will receive certificates of recognition.)
+(Company name, address, phone number & email) Please list other key team players, their companies, and their roles in the project.
+(In the event the project receives a Merit Award, the owner will receive an award and all l individuals listed as kev team players will receive certificates of recognition.)